-A Class Environmental Assessment has been completed to address the outfall constraint and is currently under review by the Ontario Ministry of the Environment and Climate Change.
-It identifies the Region's preferred solution, which is to improve the outfall diffuser system.
-(See Volume 3, Appendix A).
+The Schedule C Class Environmental Assessment to Address Outfall Capacity Limitations at the Duffin Creek Water Pollution Control Plant has been completed to address the outfall constraint and is currently under review by the Ontario Ministry of the Environment and Climate Change.
+(See Volume 3, Appendix 3 A).